drio/cryptopals/docs/set2.md

 ## [9.
 Implement PKCS#7 padding](https://cryptopals.com/sets/2/challenges/9)

 A block cipher transforms a fixed-sized block (usually 8 or 16 bytes) of plaintext into ciphertext.
 But we almost never want to transform a single block; we encrypt irregularly-sized messages.

 One way we account for irregularly-sized messages is by padding, creating a plaintext that is an even multiple of the blocksize.
 The most popular padding scheme is called PKCS#7.

 So: pad any block to a specific block length, by appending the number of bytes of padding to the end of the block.
-For instance,

-`"YELLOW SUBMARINE"`
-... padded to 20 bytes would be:
+For instance, p `"YELLOW SUBMARINE"` ... padded to 20 bytes would be:

 `"YELLOW SUBMARINE\x04\x04\x04\x04"`

 ---

 ## [10.
 Implement CBC mode](https://cryptopals.com/sets/2/challenges/10)

 CBC mode is a block cipher mode that allows us to encrypt irregularly-sized messages, despite the fact that a block cipher natively only transforms